 He'll actually die if touched by direct sunlight while the artifact still has that energy.

-Chekhov's Gun - the Siren Towers keep the sky from letting in sunlight.
-The phone booth Quiz established the control program that prevents Drifters from talking about Psyren.
+Chekhov's Gun: the Siren Towers keep the sky from letting in sunlight.
+The phone booth Quiz establishes the control program that prevents Drifters from talking about Psyren.
 The list goes on.

-Childhood Friend Romance - The plot rarely reminds you that Ageha and Amamiya are childhood friends.
+Childhood Friend Romance: The plot rarely reminds you that Ageha and Sakurako are childhood friends.
 It still happened between them nonetheless.